tyler-eon/bertjs/README.md

 2. I was having trouble using it to decode/encode data arrays for use in WebSockets, which was the target method of communication for the project that spawned this.

+Bonus reason #3: I wanted to explore low-level functionality in JavaScript, such as bit operations to construct arrays of "binary" data to pass through a web socket.

 ## How